getsolus/solus-site.github.io/content/blog/2018-06-26-software-center-progresses.md

 {{<altimg "2018/06/software-center-gdm.jpg" >}}

 We're now defaulting the Software Center to our eopkg `autoremove` behavior, which will automatically remove any dependencies of the software that are not used by any other packages on the system.
-You can see this in the screenshot below when removing Spectacle, we're also removing packages such as `kaccounts-integration` which isn't being used by anything else on the system.
+You can see this in the screenshot below when removing Builder, we're also removing packages such as `gnome-code-assistance` which isn't being used by anything else on the system.

-{{<altimg "2018/06/software-center-spectacle-removal.jpg" >}}
+{{<altimg "2018/06/software-center-removal.jpg" >}}

 Some fixes have been made to better support HiDPI, we're now ensuring we use cairo surfaces which respect the device scaling factor.